sushmaakoju/research-experienc/learning-as-a-hobby/readme.md

 - Analysis in Euclidean Space, Textbook - 2019 $\color{blue}(notes, WIP)$
 - Deep Reinforcement Learning, 2019
 - Computational Genomics, 2019 (referred by supervisor)
+- Algorithms in Nature, 2019 (for hobby - referred by supervisor)
 - Conversion of genomic samples to sequences, 2019
 - Introduction to Cancer cells, 2019
 - Real Analysis, 2019 (referred by supervisor)
+- Complex number analysis, 2019 (referred by supervisor)
+- Algorithms (3 courses), 2019
 - Symbolic Logic, 2019
 - Mass Spectrometry and Imaging Microscopy, 2019 (referred by mentors)
     - $\textit{\color{brown}Proof of study of the concepts and subject required for a project}$